pslucas0212/AWS-Technology/README.md

   - Hybrid experience
   - Access cloud services and APIs to develop apps on-premise
 - Batch - Batch allows you to process large workloads in smaller chunks (or batches).
 Batch is a **compute** service.
 Dynamically provisions instances based on volumes
-- Study for the Exam
-  - EC2 pricing options
-    - Understand On-Demand, Spot, Reserved Instances, Dedicated Hosts, and Savings Plans.
-  - Horizontal scaling vs. vertical scaling
-    - Horizontal scaling (or scaling out) adds or replaces instances, while vertical scaling (or scaling up) upgrades an existing instance.
-  - Know the types of load balancers
-    - Classic, Application, Gateway, and Network
-  - Understand the benefits of Auto Scaling
-    - Remember Auto Scaling improves the availability of your applications, and don't confuse it with load balancing.

 #### Storage